Knockdoemore – Lackagh Walkway

 Dogs

-Keep on a leash unless it obeys recalls.
+Keep dogs on a leash unless it obeys recall.
 Be a good neighbour, please clean and remove if your dog fouls.
 Do not dispose of foul bags in the wall or adjoining lands.

 Bicycles